Saskatchewan has a large network of roads connecting its main highways.

 Railway crossings, crossroads and farm entrances are more difficult to see on these roads than when you are driving on provincial highways that provide better sight distances.
-You are also more likely to encounter slow-moving farm vehicles.
+You are also more likely to encounter slow-moving farm vehicles, livestock and wildlife.

 Driving techniques for gravel roads

 Drive at a speed suited to the conditions.
 This means drive slowly.
 When you exit from a provincial highway, slow down.
 Keep your eyes up.
 You need all the advance notice you can get.

 To steer in deep gravel, grasp the wheel firmly.
 Expect that the vehicle will wander.
 You will not steer as precisely as you do on pavement, so do not fight it by turning the steering wheel too much - you could lose control.

 Always drive with your headlights on so that others can see you earlier than they otherwise might.

 When meeting large trucks or farm equipment, slow down and pull as far to the right as possible.
 You may have to stop.Previous page Next page